This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 you are not conscious of a fundamental desire deep in the human genome.
 The desire

-Keith Featherstone
+Paul Featherstone

 Name Place of Birth Date of Birth Age Occup.
 William (head) BC Oct.13, 1855 45 coal miner Margaret (wife) Ireland Jun.
 6, 1855 45 Joseph (son) BC Oct.10, 1877 23 freight clerk William(son) BC Jun.
 1, 1879 21 cigar maker Sarah (daughter) BC Jun.13, 1880 20 Maggie(daughter) BC Feb.16, 1882 19 dress maker Mary J.(daughter) BC May 18.
 1886 14 Edward (son) BC Jul.25, 1889 12 John (son) BC Mar.
 3, 1890 11